tacorabane/SiteEnDev/README.md

     - angular [OK]
     - nodemon [OK]
     - dotenv [OK]
- - Creation of a client DB
+ - Creation of a client DB [OK]
- - Creation of an API to secure the access of datas
+ - Creation of an API to secure the access of datas [OK]

-I will detail the back-end later...